GEP-713: Metaresources and Policy Attachment¶

 }

-Cross namespace references
+Cross namespace references¶

-Metaresources can opt for allowing instances to target objects across Kubernetes namespaces, in which case an optional namespace field MUST be defined with the target reference.
+Policies can opt for allowing instances to target objects across Kubernetes namespaces, in which case an optional namespace

 Warning